 This may not sound too bad at first, but I have discovered that such tactics are unethical and that the leaders who use such tactics are generally thought of as inauthentic, insincere, and disrespectful.
 In other words, this tactic often backfires on the one using it.
 You wouldn’t like it if someone lied to your face about something, and neither would your people.
 Do you want to be remembered as unethical or transformational?
 Act accordingly.

 Finally, the concept of “Ethical Challenges” is also important.
 Regarding ethical reasoning, I believe it’s important to pay homage to the idea that sometimes we are faced with decisions that require sacrifices.
 After all, we do not live in a perfect world.

-So let’s say that the board of directors has a deadline for closure of a merger.
+So let’s say that the board of directors has a deadline for the closure of a merger.
 And let’s also say that the investigatory process had a few snags and is taking quite a bit longer than anticipated.
-The board is responsible for the ultimate decision but because of the snags, the board does not have a clear picture of the company potentially being acquired.
-Okaying the merger without the proper investigation may have horrible effects on the company.
+The board is responsible for the ultimate decision, but because of the snags, the board does not have a clear picture of the company potentially being acquired.
+Okaying the merger without a proper investigation may have horrible effects on the company.
 Not accepting the merger may also mean a loss of profit in the long run.
 What do you do?

 Ethical reasoning can be hard to wrap your head around at times.
 As you can see, leadership isn’t always so cut and dry.
 Applying reason and purpose to learning various concepts (such as the ones provided) can provide amazing insights into how one might lead and what tools might be used.
-Of course, these are just a few things to chew on as the discipline itself is vast and there is still much more to consider.
+Of course, these are just a few things to chew on as the discipline itself is vast, and there is still much more to consider.